selfcg/seat-booking/readme.md

 I used [this guide](https://blog.logrocket.com/node-js-project-architecture-best-practices/) to help me organize my folder layout.
 Since we are serving static content only (i.e., no need for any server connections or setting up middleware), no `public` folder is needed.
 I can see a use for a `components` (i.e., to handle the Seat class) and `utils` folder (to help abstract some DOM methods), so those will be included.

 I'm not sure if we will tackle unit testing yet here, but it is certainly worthy of consideration.

+---

+### Utility classes

+In terms of implementation, my first consideration is that we can probably implement some helper classes to make interacting with the DOM easier.
+This could include things like rendering elements, assigning or changing classnames, or even setting up events.